nightingaleproject/Reference-NCHS-API/README.md

 ## Sending Messages

 1. Create a FHIR Record.
 The standard that specifies this format can be found [here](https://build.fhir.org/ig/HL7/vrdr/branches/Sep_2021_Connectathon/).
-There are also two public library implementations available to assist in the creation of FHIR Records, [VRDR-dotnet](https://github.com/nightingaleproject/vrdr-dotnet) and [VRDR_javalib](https://github.com/MortalityReporting/VRDR_javalib)
+There are also two public library implementations available to assist in the creation of FHIR Records, [VRDR-dotnet](https://github.com/nightingaleproject/vrdr-dotnet) and [VRDR_javalib](https://github.com/MortalityReporting/VRDR_javalib).
-2. Create a FHIR VRDR Message.
+2. Create a FHIR VRDR Message to act as an envelope for the FHIR Record created above.
 The standard that specifies this format can be found [here](http://build.fhir.org/ig/nightingaleproject/vital_records_fhir_messaging_ig/branches/main/index.html).
 The [VRDR-dotnet Messaging library](https://github.com/nightingaleproject/vrdr-dotnet/blob/master/doc/Messaging.md) also supports creating FHIR Messages from an existing Record.
 If you wish to generate synthetic messages for testing, the [Canary](https://github.com/nightingaleproject/canary) project has a **Creating FHIR VRDR Messages** option in which will create an appropriate synthetic message for POSTing to the API.
 3. Submit the message using a POST request to the `/Bundles` endpoint; the following example demonstrates the request format using [curl](https://curl.se/):
 ```bash
 curl --location --request POST 'https://localhost:5001/Bundles' \